djeada/Vtk-Examples/notes/06_animations.md

 In this example:

-- A temporal dataset is loaded using `vtkXMLMultiBlockDataReader`.
+* A temporal dataset is loaded using `vtkXMLMultiBlockDataReader`.
-- An optional `vtkTemporalInterpolator` is set up to create smooth transitions between time steps.
+* An optional `vtkTemporalInterpolator` is set up to create smooth transitions between time steps.
-- A mapper and actor are created to visualize the data.
+* A mapper and actor are created to visualize the data.
-- A renderer, render window, and interactor are initialized.
+* A renderer, render window, and interactor are initialized.
-- An animation scene is set up to handle the temporal data animation.
+* An animation scene is set up to handle the temporal data animation.
-- A callback function `update_time_step` is defined to update the dataset based on the current time step.
+* A callback function `update_time_step` is defined to request updates at different time steps.
-- An animation cue is created to manage the animation timing.
+* An animation cue is created to manage the animation timing.
-- The animation is played, and the render window interactor is started.
+* The animation is played, and the render window interactor is started.

+When you use the pipeline’s time keys, you’re working with VTK “the VTK way”—filters that understand time can cooperate, and you’re less likely to rely on reader-specific methods that don’t exist.

 ## Animation Export

 Animation export involves saving an animation as a video or image sequence.
 This capability is crucial for sharing animations with others or for viewing them offline.
 It allows for easy distribution and playback of visualizations created in VTK (Visualization Toolkit).

+The big “why”: **a visualization that can’t be shared is often a visualization that can’t create impact.** Export lets you put results into slide decks, papers, dashboards, tickets, or async reviews—so people can see what you see without needing your exact runtime environment.

+Do/don’t guidance:

+* **Do** export image sequences when quality matters (then encode later).
+* **Don’t** assume video encoding is always available—some VTK builds lack FFMPEG support, so have a PNG-sequence fallback.

 ### Core Classes and Concepts

 The main classes used for exporting animations in VTK are:

-- `vtkWindowToImageFilter`: Captures the contents of a render window as an image.
+* `vtkWindowToImageFilter`: Captures the contents of a render window as an image.
 This class is essential for converting the rendered scene into a format suitable for saving.
-- `vtkAVIWriter`, `vtkOggTheoraWriter`, `vtkFFMPEGWriter`: These classes save image sequences as video files in different formats.
+* `vtkAVIWriter`, `vtkOggTheoraWriter`, `vtkFFMPEGWriter`: These classes save image sequences as video files in different formats.
 They provide the functionality to encode and write video files.

 ### Basic Workflow